 - Do the above but include some motivation – a bowl of sweets!
 When you play a scale/broken chord/arpeggio take a sweet from your bowl and place it in a separate reward bowl.
 When you make a mistake, take a sweet away from the reward bowl and put it back into the first bowl.
 When you have completed your practice eat the sweets left in the reward bowl!

-- Record your scales etc as it is just as important for these to sound good as it is for the pieces.
+- Record your scales and arpeggios - it is just as important for these to sound good as it is for the pieces.
 Can you play them without any bumps?
 Can you shape them with a slight crescendo at the top and a slight diminuendo at the end?